Pcoogle/Office-App-Launcher/Issue Template.md

 # Hey there and thank you for using Office App Launcher!
-Copy and paste this for your own issue.
+Please copy and paste this by clicking [here](https://raw.githubusercontent.com/Peposies/Office-App-Launcher/main/Issue%20Template.md) for your own template.
 # Making a bug report
 ## Template
 **Where the bug occurred:**